trbshyguy1010/ramadan_alarm/README.md

 # Ramadan Alarm

 ## Description
-An alarm I made for fun that pings everyone when reminding them of the Suhur time or alarming them of the Iftar time
+An alarm I made for fun that pings everyone when reminding them of the Suhur time or alarming them of the Iftar time (doesnt work atm)

 #### +100000000 Hasanet Guaranteed 👍